Bear Paw Succulent Care for Beginners

 A succulent that isn’t getting enough water will begin to look shriveled, but will bounce back quickly once watered.
 An overwatered succulent will look really sickly, with yellowed, dropping leaves and a wrinkly stem, and possibly even black spots.

 Variegated bear paw succulents prefer things to be warm year-round, with an ideal temperature range of 60-80 degrees Fahrenheit.

 Cotyledon tomentosa, like many other succulents, has no problem with thriving in dry indoor air.

 Don’t place it directly over, under, or in front of an HVAC vent, but other than that dry air is not a concern.

 Succulents are slow growers and thus not heavy feeders, especially when it comes to nitrogen.
 A succulent that receives too much fertilizer will have very soft, squishy new growth that’s a lot more susceptible to small brown “corking” spots, usually caused by fungi.

-Use a low-nitrogen cactus fertilizer (like this Cactus Juice sold on Amazon) every six weeks or so during spring and summer, which will support overall health and encourage flowering.
+Use a low-nitrogen cactus fertilizer every six weeks or so during spring and summer, which will support overall health and encourage flowering.
 Don’t fertilize bear paws in fall and winter dormancy.

 Cotyledon tomentosa doesn’t really need to be pruned–although you certainly can remove leaves that are discolored, or cut off stems in order to propagate bear paws.